perfana/test-events-command-runner/README.md

 ## use

-In this example the first command has a simulated load test by sleeping 20 seconds.
+In this example the first command has a simulated load test by sleeping 20 seconds, the second 24 seconds.
-When this command is done, a stop test is requested.
+When both commands are done, a stop test is requested.
-But since the second command is also a `continueOnKeepAliveParticipant`, the `/tmp/test-run-2.busy` file should also be removed to actually have the test stopped.

-The test will also stop when both `/tmp/test-run-1.busy` and `/tmp/test-run-2.busy` are removed.
+The test will also stop when both `/tmp/test-run-1.busy` and `/tmp/test-run-2.busy` are removed before the commands end, e.g. by running `rm -v /tmp/test-run-*.busy`.

 ```xml
 <plugins>